AliOsm/chromable/README.md

 All `chromable` method arguments are optional.

+At this point, `chromable` will create, update, and destroy the ChromaDB embeddings for your objects based on Rails callbacks.

 To interact with the ChromaDB collection, `chromable` provides `Model.collection` method to retrieve the collection instance.
 Also, `chromable` provides the following methods for each model instance: